omertarikcicek/dbs-outcomes-logistic-regression/README.md

 Note: This is simulated data; results are for methodological demonstration purposes only.

+Methodological Strength & Validation

+To ensure the robustness and clinical reliability of the model, the following rigorous statistical steps were implemented:

+    Pilot-Scale Cohort (n = 120): A sample size of 120 was chosen to simulate a realistic clinical pilot study, providing sufficient power for multivariate logistic regression without overfitting.

+    10-Fold Cross-Validation: To assess the model's generalizability and prevent overfitting, the dataset was split into 10 folds, ensuring that the predictive performance is consistent across different patient subsets.

+    Binned Calibration Plot: Beyond simple accuracy (AUC), the model’s reliability was evaluated using binned calibration plots to compare predicted probabilities against actual observed outcomes, ensuring the model is well-calibrated for clinical decision-making.

 Reproducibility

 All analyses can be reproduced by running analysis.R.